-The turkey industry does not recommend roasting a turkey at a temperature lower then 325ºF., where harmful bacteria thrive.
+The turkey industry does not recommend roasting a turkey at a temperature lower then 325�F., where harmful bacteria thrive.

 From a food safety standpoint, the National Turkey Federation does not recommend partially roasting a whole turkey.
 Partially cooked meat and stuffing are ideal mediums for bacteria growth.

 We forgot to put the turkey away after dinner and it has been sitting out all night.
 Can we still eat it?

-First, raw poultry should always be refrigerated at 40º F. or below.
-Second, it should be cooked properly to internal temperatures of 170º F. in the breast and 180º F. in the thigh.
+First, raw poultry should always be refrigerated at 40� F. or below.
+Second, it should be cooked properly to internal temperatures of 170� F. in the breast and 180� F. in the thigh.
 Wash all counters, utensils, and surfaces that come in contact with the raw turkey and its juices with hot, soapy water.

 Remove the turkey from the oven, leaving the stuffing in it.
 Cover with foil and clean towels to hold in the heat.
-If it will be a few hours before you will be eating the turkey, remove the turkey from the oven and cool the oven down to 150-200º F. Cover the turkey with aluminum foil and keep it in the warm oven until you are ready to eat it.
+If it will be a few hours before you will be eating the turkey, remove the turkey from the oven and cool the oven down to 150-200� F. Cover the turkey with aluminum foil and keep it in the warm oven until you are ready to eat it.
 It will be less juicy than if it had been served on time, but it will be safe to eat.

-Video News Releases (Multimedia) - Includes "Food Safety for Holiday Buffets" (December 2001; English and Spanish); "Turkey Basics from USDA Hotline" (November 2001), "Sending Perishable Food By Mail" (November 2000) and "USDA Says Use 'Thermy™' For Turkey Safety and Quality" (November 2000)
+News Features Cooking Turkey Is A Family Affair�With The Right Food Safety Tools (November 13, 2002) FSIS Offers Food Safety Fundamentals For Safe And Festive Holiday Meals (December 10, 2001) USDA's Meat and Poultry Hotline Gives Advice on Sending Food Gifts to U.S. Military (December 6, 2001) USDA Teaches Turkey Basics for Safe Holiday Cooking (November 8, 2001) USDA Says Use "Thermy™" For Holiday Cooking Safety (November 2, 2000) Video News Releases (Multimedia) - Includes "Food Safety for Holiday Buffets" (December 2001; English and Spanish); "Turkey Basics from USDA Hotline" (November 2001), "Sending Perishable Food By Mail" (November 2000) and "USDA Says Use 'Thermy™' For Turkey Safety and Quality" (November 2000)